5 Innovative Ways To Market Your Destination

 REBORN partnered with North Stradbroke Island on the strategy, creative and digital rollout of their recent destination campaign with the aim to increase awareness and visitation to the island.

 We wanted to show travellers that North Stradbroke Island is a different world—it is a destination as different from your normal life as you’ll find and it’s one that deserves repeat visits.
-The campaign featured a series of evocative videos and imagery featuring real telephone conversations with regular visitors and a soundtrack written and performed by local musicians.
+The destination marketing campaign featured a series of evocative videos and imagery featuring real telephone conversations with regular visitors and a soundtrack written and performed by local musicians.